 - Supervisors: Professor Ross Woodrow, Professor Janette Younger and Dr Ashley Whamond

-- Supervisors: Professor Ross Woodrow, Judith Watson and Russell Craig
+- Supervisors: Professor Ross Woodrow, Ms Judith Watson and Mr Russell Craig

-Dr Vanessa Lee for the degree of Doctor of Philosophy for her thesis entitled: Aboriginal Community Controlled Health Services: Controlled or Controlling their Own Destinies?
+Dr Vanessa Lee for the degree of Doctor of Philosophy for her thesis entitled: Aboriginal Community Controlled Health Services: Controlled or Controlling their own Destinies?
+(2016)

 - Supervisors: Professor Clare Tilbury, Professor Deborah Black and Dr Fiona Rowe Minniss

 Dr Ryan Presley for the degree of Doctor of Philosophy for his thesis entitled: The Australian 'Settler' Colonial-Collective Problem.
 (2016)

 - Supervisors: Professor Ross Woodrow, Emeritus Professor Patricia Hoffie and Ms Elizabeth Shaw